intel/auto-round/README.md

 ---
 <div align="left">

-AutoRound is an advanced weight-only quantization algorithm for low-bits LLM inference.
+AutoRound is an advanced quantization algorithm for low-bits LLM inference.
 It's tailored for a wide range of models.
 Our method adopts sign gradient descent to fine-tune rounding values and minmax values of weights in just 200 steps, which competes impressively against recent methods without introducing any additional inference overhead.
 The below image presents an overview of AutoRound.
 Check out our updated paper on [arxiv](https://arxiv.org/pdf/2309.05516v4)